ndriabecks/kernel-modules/README.md

 - Create a parameter and pass it to the module
 - Obtaining the module's PID
 - Print messages on the dmesg

+## oops-module
+This module generate a kernel oops and shows how to deal with it.